 McKee also didn’t discover her love for poetry until attending Grand Valley.
 She was a history major and took an introduction to creative writing course with Huey, who encouraged her to take more writing classes.
 After taking Huey’s poetry workshop course, McKee decided to double major in history and writing.

 She said that receiving an award from AWP was shocking because she is still getting used to being a writing major.

 “I shied away from creative writing because I didn’t think I was good at it,” McKee said.
 “I still have imposter syndrome and receiving an email that I won this award was a validating moment.
 I feel like it’s my genre—poetry is my main squeeze.”

 McKee works at the Fred Meijer Center for Writing & Michigan Authors as a peer consultant.
-She won Grand Valley’s Poetry Prize in 2016 and 2017 and has a short story published in fishladdar.
-McKee’s AWP award winning poem will be published in Puerto del Sol.
+She won Grand Valley’s Poetry Prize in 2016 and 2017 and has a short story published in fishladder.
+McKee’s AWP award-winning poem will be published in Puerto del Sol.